 Below, afternoon sunlight kisses Verbier’s rooftops; around me, the snow sparkles like diamonds.
 Consider the S.O.S. answered.
 Diamonds—particularly at this jewel of a mountain—really are a girl’s best friend.

-Check out the Guide to Verbier
+Check out our Guide to Verbier